Table of Contents

 Liquids have no definite shape due to the mutual relocatability of molecules, or atoms.
 They take the shape of the available vessel.
 As a whole, the surface of liquids forms a horizontal plane.
 In gases, there are no binding forces between the individual molecules.
 The molecules are–except at absolute 0–constantly in motion.
 If they collide or bounce against surrounding walls, they are repelled elastically.
 Thus, they move on irregular zigzag paths.

 Gas molecule undergoes about 10 quadrillion collisions per second.

-In a fully sealed vessel, force can be exerted on a fluid by means of a movable stamp.
-Unlike solids, where a force can be exerted on one point, the particles of a fluid can avoid contact due to their movability.
+In a fully sealed vessel, the force can be exerted on a fluid by means of a movable stamp.
+Unlike solids, where a force can be exerted on one point, the particles of fluid can avoid contact due to their movability.
 With a stamp, the force can act evenly through the entire surface of the stamp.
 Those particles that are adjacent to the surface of the stamp experience immediate pressure, which is then transferred in all directions due to their mobility.
 Therefore, the pressure is the same at any point within a fluid.

 Pressure is defined as the ratio of a force applied perpendicular to a surface and the area of this surface: p = F / A

 Pressure and volume of a gas

 At constant temperature, the pressure of a gas is proportional to the number of molecules present in the respective area.
 Measure for the number of molecules is the mass of the gas.

 At constant temperature and in a closed container, the product of pressure and volume of a given amount of gas is constant.

 Since a change in pressure affects the volume of a gas quantity, the density of gases must be pressure-dependent as well.
 At constant temperature, the density of a gas is proportional to the pressure.
 The behavior of density and pressure are the same.